zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 <a name="options-default-layout"></a>
 ### Default Layout

 The defaults are the most common use case.
 The default `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsDefaultBlade.ts`.
-This code is also included in the following example.

 To use the default `Essentials` control, compose a template blade that contains it.
+The first step is to set up the `Settings` interface, as in the following example.

 ```typescript